top of page

 The good news is that dressing well in Italy is not difficult.
 In fact, once you understand the rhythm of it, it becomes one of the most enjoyable parts of the trip.

-This guide covers exactly how to dress in Italy without looking like a tourist, including what tends to stand out, what works instead, and the outfit formulas I come back to again and again when I want to feel polished, comfortable, and ready to travel well.
+This post covers exactly how to dress in Italy without looking like a tourist, including what tends to stand out, what works instead, and the outfit formulas I come back to again and again when I want to feel polished, comfortable, and ready to travel well.

 The Short Version: What to Wear in Italy Without Looking Like a Tourist